amado-saladino/maven-pipeline/readme.md

 ## Dockerfile

-These steps should not be there inside `Dockerfile`:

-- `COPY . .`
-- `mvn clean test`

-as Jenkins will build the image and automatically checkout the repo inside the container.
+Because the image is built on the host directly, `Dockerfile` should contain all instructions enough to run a standalone container.